 Often the llamas will linger for five minutes before leaving - a sure sign that they have enjoyed themselves.

 You will notice the different characters of the llamas.
 They are traditionally seen as curious yet aloof and are the most interested of all animals and love new experiences.
-The Golden Valley Llamas herd at Old King Street Farm have distinctive personalities:
+Eleven of the fifteen llamas trek and the Golden Valley Llamas herd at Old King Street Farm have distinctive personalities:

 Brodgar is a happy walker.
 He has been walk leader for several years, and is happy to walk in any position in the string of llamas.
 A twice former Best Gelding and Agility Champion at the British Llama Society annual show.
 Now handing on trekking duties to a younger generation and is in his last full year trekking

 Golden Valley Stanton Drew has taken over front llama duties from his uncle Brodgar.

 Golden Valley Rollright joined the trekking herd in 2012 and walks really well.
 He often likes to walk in the middle of the line but has shown he will also walk at the front of the line.

 Golden Valley Moai is a confident chap and shows great interest in all around him.
 Claims he wants to walk in front, but happiest is a close second place

 Golden Valley Tintagel was born in 2012 and is a regular trekker.
 She is quietly unassuming and is very good at front or back of the line.

 Golden Valley Ann Howe took her first trek in May 2014 as did Golden Valley Hazelton and they are two fine young trekkers.